cbondugula/MB-2-2026/patent-applications/patent-003-federated-healthcare-rag.md

 **Claim 5**: The system of claim 1, wherein the multi-institutional compliance framework includes automated Business Associate Agreement management.

 **Claim 6**: The system of claim 1, further comprising a federated vector database for distributed medical knowledge storage.

+**Claim 7**: The system of claim 1, wherein the federated multi-model validation system coordinates ClinicalBERT, BioBERT, PubMedBERT, BlueBERT, and RadBERT models across multiple healthcare institutions.

+**Claim 8**: The system of claim 1, further comprising specialty-distributed models where RadBERT operates at imaging centers and PathBERT operates at pathology laboratories within the federated network.

 ## DRAWINGS